DennisLCK/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Welcome to My Website
-image: /img/home-jumbotron.jpg
+image: /img/homepageimg1.jpg
-heading: Dennis Liu Chi Kuan
+heading: heading
-subheading: Support sustainable farming while enjoying a cup
+subheading: Dennis Liu Chi Kuan/Software Engineer/Radiographer
 mainpitch:
-  title: Why Kaldi
+  title: Get to know about Me
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans